hhvm/hhvm.com/index.md

 ## What is HHVM?

-HHVM is an [open-source](http://github.com/facebook/hhvm) virtual machine designed for executing programs written in [Hack](http://hacklang.org/) and [PHP](http://php.net/).
-HHVM uses a just-in-time (JIT) compilation approach to achieve superior performance while maintaining the development flexibility that PHP provides.
+HHVM is an [open-source](http://github.com/facebook/hhvm) virtual machine designed for executing programs written in [Hack](http://hacklang.org/).
+HHVM uses a just-in-time (JIT) compilation approach to achieve great runtime performance while maintaining amazing development flexibility.

-HHVM supports [Hack](http://hacklang.org/), [PHP 5](http://php.net/) and the major features of [PHP 7](http://hhvm.com/blog/10859/php-7-support).
-We are aware of [minor incompatibilities](https://github.com/facebook/hhvm/issues?q=is%3Aopen+is%3Aissue+label%3A%22php5+incompatibility%22), so please [open issues](https://github.com/facebook/hhvm/issues/new) when you find them.
-HHVM also [supports many extensions](http://docs.hhvm.com/hhvm/extensions/introduction) as well.
+HHVM supports the [Hack](http://hacklang.org/) programming language.
+We are moving fast, making changes daily and releasing often.
+If you notice a regression in the typechecker or the runtime, please [open issues](https://github.com/facebook/hhvm/issues/new) when you find them.

 <div class="gridBlock">
   <div class="blockElement twoByGridBlock alignLeft">